Hyperstatistics: Mellin transform of the -exp: , recurrence relation, and convergence conditions

 \section{Mellin transform of the $q$-exp: $\Gamma(n,q)$, recurrence relation, and convergence conditions}

 The Mellin transform $F(u)$ of an arbitrary function $\Phi(x)$ reads \cite{mellin}:

 Upon considering $\Phi(x) = \exp_q(-x)$, we straightforwardly achieve:

 with $n>0$ and $q>1$.
-Although a proposal of a $q$-generalized $\Gamma(n)$ has already been reported in Refs.\,\cite{gamma1,gamma2}, to the best of our knowledge no connection with the Mellin transform has been established so far.
+The latter is particularly relevant in the frame of hyperstatistics, cf.\,discussions in Section 2 of the Supplementary Material.
+Although a proposal of a $q$-generalized $\Gamma(n)$ has already been reported in Refs.\,\cite{gamma1,gamma2} and the Mellin transform of the $q$-exp function was discussed in Ref.\,\cite{mellinqexp}, to the best of our knowledge the explicit connection between these two quantities, namely the identification of the Mellin transform of the $q$-exp function with $\Gamma(n,q)$, was not been established so far.
 This is an important aspect in order to link $\Gamma(n,q)$ with the $q$-exp function.
 Now, we make the change of variables $v = (q-1)x$, so that we have: